by K.M. Richards

 Alaska's rural translators in the villages are largely still analog but the state is working to convert them to digital; the state estimates the conversion will cost $5.3 million and applied for USDA Rural Development grants earmarked for public television translator upgrades through the Public Television Digital Transition Grant program to offset some of those costs.
 In late 2014, Alaska filed for renewal of its analog translator licenses and simultaneously filed for authorization to "flash-cut" those licenses to digital operation. ("Flash-cut" means the translators will cease operation in analog and immediately begin operation in digital, without a transition period of operating in both modes.
 It is essentially the only option open to translator licensees, although it has never been done on such a widescale basis by a translator operator before.)

-The National Translator Association is still in business and spends considerable energy lobbying to ensure that translators will still have channels available for their operation after the FCC repacks digital television broadcasting into the tighter range of channels 7-30 in the future (channels between 52 and 69 were previously removed from television use in the 2009 transition to digital broadcasting).
-Their testimony before the House Telecommunications Subcommittee in July 2014 is available for reading at their website.
+The National Translator Association is still in business and spends considerable energy lobbying to ensure that translators will still have channels available for their operation after the FCC repacks digital television broadcasting into the tighter range of channels below 36 (channels between 52 and 69 were previously removed from television use in the 2009 transition to digital broadcasting).
+Their testimony before the House Telecommunications Subcommittee in July 2014 is available for reading at their website (see external linkes, below).

 My thanks to Darren Bjerke, Chief Engineer/Engineering Manager at KVRR for his assistance in tracking down the post-LPTV history of Boler's stations, to Jim McDonald, President of the National Translator Association for providing some early history which was missing from Broadcasting's coverage back then, and to Jim Yard at Emcee Communications for allowing the use of the modern-day LPTV transmitter picture.